dmaerzendorfer/dmaerzendorfer.github.io/_projects/blur.md

 ## Summary

 Overall I dreamt a bit too big.
 I wanted to create SDF clouds, and then a kuwahara post-process when it did not work out.
 During that I failed often and ran into many walls.
 In the end stuff did not work and I realised my error of trying to hard to soon.
-But in luckily in the process I learnt alot about:
+But luckily in the process I learnt alot about:
 - HLSL
 - Scriptable Render Passes
 - Raymarching